wcgcyx/fcr/README.md

 ## Build and install
 ### Prerequisites
 Building `fcr` currently requires a Go (version 1.17.9 or later).
 To obtain Go, visit [here](https://go.dev/doc/install).

+You will also need to have `make` and `gcc` installed if not already.

+(Windows is not currently supported).
 ### Instructions
 1. Clone the repository and checkout to one of the releases [here](https://github.com/wcgcyx/fcr/releases).
 ```